truust-io/docs.truust.io/content/getting-started.md

 ### Supported Currencies

-Currently we support the following currencies:
+Currently, we support the following currencies:

 - EUR
 - GBP